 Blog posts in this series:

 - Alternative Finance blog #1 Secured loans: medium term finance for young small businesses or those with a poor credit rating.

 - Alternative Finance blog #2 Unsecured loans: longer term finance with flexible terms for more established small businesses.

-- Alternative Finance blog #3 Merchant cash advances: Short term borrowing to increase cash liquidity for a small business – this post.
+- Alternative Finance blog #3 Merchant cash advances: Funding for a business with impaired credit – this post.

 - Alternative Finance blog #4 Invoice & Supplier Finance: Use the supply chain to ease your cashflow.